Power Macintosh G3: All-In-One

 The All-In-One model was introduced in April 1998 as a replacement for the Power Macintosh 5400 and 5500, and sold exclusively to the education market.
-The All-In-One model has a "molar"-like form factor, while its the top and rear are covered in a translucent plastic with machined holes (a design language reminiscent of the then-upcoming iMac).
+The All-In-One model has a "molar"-like form factor, with its top and rear sections covered in a translucent plastic with machined holes (a design language reminiscent of the then-upcoming iMac).
 The model has several design features oriented towards the education market, including a slide-out tray for accessing the logic board, recessed rear I/O to make it easier to push the computer up against walls, and dual front headphone jacks for audio sharing.

 The G3 AIO was available in two basic configurations, a 233 MHz version with a floppy drive and a 4 GB hard drive, and a 266 MHz version with a built-in Zip drive, floppy drive, and either a "Whisper" personality card or an All-In-One version of the "Wings" personality card.
 It was the last Macintosh to ship with an internal floppy disk drive.
+The machine is also noted for its considerable 60 lb weight.
 It shipped with Mac OS 8.1.
-The machine is also noted for its considerable 60 lb weight.

 When the iMac G3 was introduced, the G3 AIO and iMac were sold together to the education market until the G3 AIO was discontinued.